Decay and vanishing of some D-solutions of the Navier-Stokes equations: Proof of Theorem

 Fixing $x_0 \in \bR^2 \times [0, 1]$ such that $|x'_0|= r_0$ is large.
 Without loss of generality, we can assume, in the cylindrical coordinates, that $x_0=(r_0, 0, 0)$, i.e. $z_0=0$, $\theta_0=0$.
 Consider the scaled solution which is also axially symmetric.
 Hence $\t {u}$ can be regarded as a two variable function of the scaled variables $\t{r}, \t{z}$.
 Consider the two dimensional domain Then for $\t{u}=\t{u}(\t{r}, \t{z})$, we have $\t{u}(1, 0)=r_0 u(x_0)$.

 Recall that $u$ satisfies the Dirichlet boundary condition.
 Applying the refined Brezis-Gallouet inequality (Lemma \ref{leRBG}) on $\t{D}$, after a simple adjustment on constants, we can find an absolute constant $C$ such that where $\t \nabla = (\partial_{\t{r}}, \partial_{\t{z}})$ and $\t \Delta = \partial^2_{\t{r}} + \partial^2_{\t{z}}$.
-By H\"older inequality and the assumption that $1/2 \le \t{r} \le 2$, we see that Now we can scale this inequality back to the original solution $u$ and variables $r=r_0 \t{r}$ and $z=r_0 \t{z}$ to get where By condition (\ref{dr2r}), this proves the claimed decay of velocity.
-Note that by our assumption in the theorem, the solution $u$ is globally bounded and then its not hard to prove that the first and second derivative of $u$ are also bounded.
+By the assumption that $1/2 \le \t{r} \le 2$, we see that Now we can scale this inequality back to the original solution $u$ and variables $r=r_0 \t{r}$ and $z=r_0 \t{z}$ to get where By condition (\ref{dr2r}), this proves the claimed decay of velocity.
+Note that by our assumption in the theorem, the solution $u$ is globally bounded and then it's not hard to prove that the first and second derivatives of $u$ are also bounded.